The Android Platform Security Model (2023): Implementation

 \subsubsection{User(s)}

+Achieving meaningful user authorization is by far the most difficult and nuanced challenge in determining meaningful consent.
+For users that use their Android devices with their own personal data and for their own, potentially highly sensitive purposes, technical \emph{authorization} of software actions directly means \emph{consent} to having their data processed or actions taken in their name.
+That is, especially for users --- in contrast to developers and the platform or other parties ---, this consent implies concerns beyond the pure technical mechanism of providing authorization decisions and reaches into the multi-faceted aspects of \emph{meaningful and informed consent} that includes legal, usability, social, and ethical concerns.

-Achieving meaningful user consent is by far the most difficult and nuanced challenge in determining meaningful consent.
-Some of the guiding principles have always been core to Android, while others were refined based on experiences during the 10\,years of development so far: \begin{itemize} \item \textbf{Avoid over-prompting.} Over-prompting the user leads to prompt fatigue and blindness (cf.~\cite{brinton16-warning-to-wallpaper}).
+Some of the guiding principles concerning this user consent have always been core to Android, while others were refined based on experiences over 10\,years of development so far: \begin{itemize} \item \textbf{Avoid over-prompting.} Over-prompting the user leads to prompt fatigue and blindness (cf.~\cite{brinton16-warning-to-wallpaper}).
 Prompting the user with a yes/no prompt for every action does not lead to meaningful consent as users become blind to the prompts due to their regularity.

 \item \textbf{Prompt in a way that is understandable.} Users are assumed not to be experts or understand nuanced security questions (cf.~\cite{Felt:2012:APU:2335356.2335360}).
 Prompts and disclosures must be phrased in a way that a non-technical user can understand the effects of their decision.